ireish/document-parser-v1.0/README.md

 Extracting structured data accurately from diverse documents presents unique challenges, especially with name ordering and date formats varying across regions.
 I employed a two-step AI-driven approach:

 1.  **Identification & Contextualization:**
+    *   If a PDF is uploaded, I convert it to an Image using `pdf2image` library.
-    *   The uploaded document/image is first analyzed by the Llama 4 Scout model with a specific prompt to identify its type (Passport, EAD, Driver's License) and relevant region (Country for Passports, State for DLs).
+    *   The image is then analyzed by the Llama 4 Scout model with a specific prompt to identify its type (Passport, EAD, Driver's License) and relevant region (Country for Passports, State for DLs).
     *   This identification step is crucial for setting the context for the next stage.

 2.  **Targeted Extraction:**